krevels/merchant-script/README.md

 ## Setup instructions:

-1. Create a `.env` file using `.end.sample` as a template.
+1. Create a `.env` file using `.env.sample` as a template.
-  - OUTPUT_FILE and BUILD_DIR should correspond to src path in index.html for the spare-mount.
+  - OUTPUT_FILE and BUILD_DIR should correspond to src path in index.html for the sparo-mount.
   -  `IFRAME_SRC` source points to charity selection widget (either local or hosted)
   - `TXAPI_URL` points to charity api node (either local or hosted)

 2. Run `npm install` and `npm start`
-3. Go to `localhost:8080`
+3. Go to `localhost:<configured port number>`